 - In the Property Manager, click on the Link Axis tab.

-- In the Major Label Text section, change the Label source to From worksheet.
+- In the General section, change the Label source to From worksheet.

 - Change the Worksheet to the worksheet that has the data and labels.

 - Set the Data column to the column that contains the X Value, as defined in step 7.

 - Set the Label column to the column that contains the X Label, as defined in step 8.